Autonomous spaceport drone ship

 An autonomous spaceport drone ship (ASDS) is a modified ocean-going barge developed by SpaceX and equipped with propulsion systems to maintain precise position and a large landing platform.
 They were developed to recover the first stage (also called the booster) of its launch vehicles.
 By recovering and reusing these boosters, SpaceX has significantly reduced the cost of space launch.

-SpaceX operates three ASDS: Just Read the Instructions (II) (JRTI), A Shortfall of Gravitas (ASOG), and Of Course I Still Love You (OCISLY).
-JRTI and ASOG operate from Port Canaveral supporting launches from Kennedy Space Center and Cape Canaveral Space Force Station landing in the Atlantic Ocean, while OCISLY operates from the Port of Long Beach supporting launches from Vandenberg Space Force Base landing in the Pacific Ocean.
+SpaceX operates two ASDS: A Shortfall of Gravitas (ASOG), and Of Course I Still Love You (OCISLY).
+ASOG operates from Port Canaveral supporting launches from Kennedy Space Center and Cape Canaveral Space Force Station landing in the Atlantic Ocean, while OCISLY operates from the Port of Long Beach supporting launches from Vandenberg Space Force Base landing in the Pacific Ocean.

 Depending on mission requirements, SpaceX can return the booster to the launch site for a ground landing, land the booster at sea on an ASDS, or discard it.
 While a ground landing is the least expensive option, it requires the most fuel and thus reduces payload capacity.
 Sea landings offer a balance of cost and performance, making them the most common choice, used on approximately three-quarters of missions.